qiboteam/qibocal/doc/source/protocols/singleshot.rst

 	\mathcal{F} = 1 - \frac{1}{2} (P(0,1) + P(1,0))

 where :math:`P(i,j)` is the probability of measuring the qubit in state `i` but prepeared in state `j`.
-With this routine is possible to train different classifiers, plot their ROC curves and evaluating the Area Under the Curves :cite:`pedicillo2023` all the options are explained into the details in :class:`qibocal.protocols.classification.SingleShotClassificationParameters`.
+With this routine is possible to train different classifiers, plot their ROC curves and evaluating the Area Under the Curves :cite:`pedicillo2023`.

+Parameters
+^^^^^^^^^^

+.. autoclass:: qibocal.protocols.classification.SingleShotClassificationParameters
+	:noindex:

 Example
 ^^^^^^^